-Currently, the main UK procurement measures are contained in the Public Contracts Regulations 2015 (PCR), which apply to the procurement of works, services or supply contracts that have a value in excess of the published thresholds for that year and are not otherwise excluded.
+The main UK procurement measures are contained in the Public Contracts Regulations 2015 (PCR), which apply to the procurement of works, services or supply contracts that have a value in excess of the published thresholds for that year and are not otherwise excluded.
 The PCR require publication of the opportunity on the UK e-notification service and compliance with detailed rules when carrying out the competition.
-This regime applies to the majority of PPPs.24
+This regime applies to the majority of PPPs.20

 There has been a significant government policy focus on shortening procurement timescales.
 As part of this, the government promotes extensive pre-procurement market engagement, which is expressly permitted under the UK regulations.
 Conversely, public consultation is not usually a feature of the PPP process, although procuring authorities remain subject to freedom of information laws and concluded contracts are often published (usually in redacted form).

-Whether the competitive dialogue or negotiated procedure is used, the procurement process essentially follows the same steps:
+Whether the competitive dialogue or the competitive procedure with negotiation is used, the procurement process essentially follows the same steps.

 ii Expressions of interest

-All above-threshold contracts to which the legislation applies must be published on the UK e-notification service.
+All above-threshold contracts to which the legislation applies must be published on Find a Tender Service, the UK e-notification service.
 The notice must describe the nature and estimated value of the contract and provide a link or address where further information can be obtained.
-The contracting authority often makes available an information memorandum detailing the opportunity and giving background information, together with anticipated timescales and selection criteria for the initial shortlisting of those who will be invited to tender.
-It may also include a draft contract, as well as the evaluation criteria that the authority will apply to tenders at subsequent stages of the procedure.

 iii Dialogue, negotiations and final tenders

-Bidders shortlisted as described in subsection ii will then be provided with a suite of documents referred to as the invitation to participate in competitive dialogue, or invitation to negotiate (depending on the chosen procedure).
-The documents will include details of the timetable and process for dialogue or negotiation, including:
+Bidders shortlisted will then be provided with a suite of documents referred to as the invitation to participate in competitive dialogue, or the invitation to negotiate (depending on the chosen procedure).
+The documents will include details of the timetable and process for dialogue or negotiation.

-Following the receipt of initial tenders, there is a period of dialogue or negotiation with each bidder.
-The authority may, in principle, discuss and negotiate all aspects of the tenders, but must also have regard to the core principle of equal treatment.
-This means that the authority may not agree to change its minimum requirements with one bidder and not others.
-The authority must also maintain the confidentiality of each bidder's technical solutions.
+Following the receipt of initial tenders, there will be a period of dialogue or negotiation with each bidder.
+The authority may, in principle, discuss and negotiate all aspects of the tenders, but must also have regard to the core principle of equal treatment and must maintain the confidentiality of each bidder's technical solutions.